-AJC Cincinnati connects our community with AJC’s global advocacy work that enhances the well-being of the Jewish people and Israel.
+AJC Cincinnati connects our community with American Jewish Committee’s global advocacy work that enhances the well-being of the Jewish people and Israel.
 Our access to diplomats, elected officials, and interfaith leaders at the local level advances AJC’s broader global priorities: combating antisemitism, promoting Israel’s place in the world, and countering the spread of radicalism and extremism.

 Our impact extends well beyond the Cincinnati community, helping AJC achieve tangible results in the form of government policies, formidable alliances, and hard-hitting legislation that make our world safer and more secure.